 This course is an introductory study of the language and tools of chemistry.
 Basic concepts of the structure, properties, interactions of matter and energy are studied, both qualitatively and quantitatively.
 Emphasis is placed on matter, chemical changes, chemical conversions, chemical bonding, and acid-base chemistry.
 This course is intended for students majoring in nursing, nutrition, or animal health technology and provides a foundation for further coursework in chemistry, in particular for introductory organic chemistry.
-(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 100, 100L and 152, 152L combined: maximum credit, four units.
-No credit for 100, 100L or 152, 152L if taken after CHEM 200.
+(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 100, 100L, 111, 111L and 152, 152L combined: maximum credit, four units.
+No credit will be given for 100, 100L, 111, 111L or 152, 152L if taken after CHEM 200.